owncloud/web/docs/extension-system/extension-types/app-menu-items.md

 A `handler` will result in a `<button>` element.
 This is necessary when an action should be performed when clicking the menu item (e.g. opening a file editor).

-A `path` will result in a `<a>` element that links to an internal page.
+A `path` will result in an `<a>` element that links to an internal page via the vue router.
 That means the given path needs to exist within the application.

-A `url` will result in a `<a>` element that links to an external page.
+A `url` will result in an `<a>` element that links to an external page.
 External pages always open in a new tab or window.

-Since these properties are optional, the priority order is `handler` > `path` > `url`.
-At least one of them has to be provided when registering an extension.
+At least one of these properties has to be provided when registering an extension.
+If you define more than one, the priority order is `handler` > `path` > `url`.

 ## Example